Bernard-Yang/Entity_Relation_Extraction/README.md

 # Entity_Relation_Extraction
 - English Entity Relation Extraction
-- Using Bidirectional LSTM neural network and Attention mechanism which taking word embedding as input on SemEval2010 task8 datasets to predict the class of relation for each entity pair.
+- Using Bidirectional LSTM neural network and Attention mechanism which taking glove6b300d word embedding and entities positional embeddings as input on SemEval2010 task8 datasets to predict the class of relation for each entity pair.
 - Achieved 63% F1 score after 100 epochs training.

 # Environment